 The Finance Algorithm

-Wage Calculator Budget Planner
+Wage Calculator Budget Planner.

 Interactive budget planner that visualises cash flow, projects savings milestones and automates emergency fund targets for Australian consumers.